puppetlabs/puppetlabs-powershell/README.md

 }
 ~~~

-However, to produce output from a script, prefer to use the `Write-` prefixed cmdlets like `Write-Output`, `Write-Debug` and `Write-Error`
+However, to produce output from a script, use the `Write-` prefixed cmdlets such as `Write-Output`, `Write-Debug` and `Write-Error`.

 ## Reference

 #### Provider

-* powershell - Adapts the Puppet `exec` resource to run PowerShell commands.
+* powershell: Adapts the Puppet `exec` resource to run PowerShell commands.

 #### Parameters

 All parameters are optional.

 ##### `creates`

 Specifies the file to look for before running the command.
-The command will only run if the file doesn't exist. **Note: This parameter will not create a file, it will simpy look for one.** Valid options: A string of the path to the file.
+The command runs only if the file doesn't exist. **Note: This parameter does not create a file, it only looks for one.** Valid options: A string of the path to the file.
 Default: Undefined.

 ##### `cwd`

 Sets the directory from which to run the command.
 Valid options: A string of the directory path.
 Default: Undefined.

 ##### `command`

 Specifies the actual PowerShell command to execute.
 Must either be fully qualified or a search path for the command must be provided.
 Valid options: String.
 Default: Undefined.

 ##### `environment`

 Sets additional environment variables to set for a command.
 Valid options: String, or an array of multiple options.
 Default: Undefined.

 ##### `logoutput`

 Defines whether to log command output in addition to logging the exit code.
 If you specify 'on_failure', it only logs the output when the command has an exit code that does not match any value specified by the `returns` attribute.
-Valid options: 'true', 'false', and 'on_failure'.
+Valid options: true, false, and 'on_failure'.
 Default: 'on_failure'.

 ##### `onlyif`

 Runs the exec only if the command returns 0.
 Valid options: String.
 Default: Undefined.

 ##### `path`

 Specifies the search path used for command execution.
 Valid options: String of the path, an array, or a semicolon-separated list.
 Default: Undefined.

 ##### `refresh`

 Refreshes the command.
 Valid options: String.
 Default: Undefined.

 ##### `refreshonly`

 Refreshes the command only when a dependent object is changed.
 Used with `subscribe` and `notify` [metaparameters](http://docs.puppet.com/references/latest/metaparameter.html).
-Valid options: 'true', 'false'.
-Default: 'false'.
+Valid options: true, false.
+Default: false.

 ##### `returns`

 Lists the expected return code(s).
-An error will be returned if the executed command returns something else.
+If the executed command returns something else, an error is returned.
 Valid options: An array of acceptable return codes or a single value.
 Default: 0.

 ##### `timeout`

 Sets the maximum time in seconds that the command should take.
 Valid options: Number or string representation of a number.
 Default: 300.

 ##### `tries`

 Determines the number of times execution of the command should be attempted.
 Valid options: Number or a string representation of a number.
 Default: '1'.

 ##### `try_sleep`

 Specifies the time to sleep in seconds between `tries`.
 Valid options: Number or a string representation of a number.
 Default: Undefined.

 ##### `unless`

 Runs the `exec`, unless the command returns 0.
 Valid options: String.
 Default: Undefined.

 ## Limitations

 * Only supported on Windows Server 2008 and above, and Windows 7 and above.

 * Only supported on Powershell 2.0 and above.

+* To use here-strings in scripts for this module, you must use the `@" / "@` syntax in your code.

 ## Development

-Puppet Inc modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
+Puppet modules on the Puppet Forge are open projects, and community contributions are essential for keeping them great.
 We can’t access the huge number of platforms and myriad hardware, software, and deployment configurations that Puppet is intended to serve.
 We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.
 For more information, see our [module contribution guide.](https://docs.puppet.com/forge/contributing.html)